alexwhb/PySchemaGen/README.md

 * **import.py** sets up a rudimentary import function that will convert the dictionary into the new schema format.
 * **schema.py** sets up your db schema.
 * **mytable.py** is the model file for your database.

+Currently the schema makes everything nullable other than the primary key and created_at/updated_at fields.
+This is to insure that the import of your data is not having errors, but you are free to adjust the schema as you see fit.
+Ideally down the road I'd like to make this system able to accept a list of dicts so that it can evaluate essentially the lowest common denominator of data between them, but that will have to come later.

 ### Dependencies
 This project assumes you have Orator-Orm installed.
 If you have that you are good to go.